PECANN: Parallel Efficient Clustering with Graph-Based Approximate Nearest Neighbor Search: Preliminaries

 \Cref{def:dep-pt} defines the dependent point to be the \emph{closest} point with higher density, which is expensive to compute in high dimensions.
 For high-dimensional data, we relax the constraint to allow reporting an \emph{approximate} nearest neighbor with higher density (i.e., considering just the points with higher density, choose approximately the closest one).
 Roughly speaking, an \defn{approximate nearest neighbor} of a point $x$ is one whose distance from $x$ is not too far from the distance of the true nearest neighbor from $x$.
-In our experiments, we use the Euclidean distance function, which is one of the most commonly used distance functions for clustering.
+In our experiments, we use the Euclidean distance function, one of the most commonly used distance functions for clustering.

 Points that are outliers and do not belong to any cluster are classified as \defn{noise points}.
 A noise point is in its own singleton cluster.
 For example, some algorithms require a density cutoff parameter $\rho_\text{min}$, and points that have $\rho_i < \rho_\text{min}$ are considered noise points.
 A \defn{cluster center} is a point whose density is a local maximum within a cluster.
 Each cluster center corresponds to a separate cluster.
-One way to pick cluster centers is using a parameter $\delta_\text{min}$, where a point $x_i$ is considered a cluster center if $\delta_i \ge \delta_\text{min}$.
-We consider and describe other ways of determining cluster centers in \Cref{sec:usage}.
+One way to pick cluster centers is using a parameter $\delta_\text{min}$, where a point $x_i$ is considered a cluster center if $\delta_i > \delta_\text{min}$.

 We use the \defn{work-span model}~\cite{JaJa92,CLRS}, a standard model of computation for analyzing shared-memory parallel algorithms.
 The \defn{work} $\mathcal{W}$ of an algorithm is the total number of operations executed by the algorithm, and the \defn{span} $\mathcal{S}$ is the length of the longest sequential dependence of the algorithm (it is also the parallel time complexity when there are an infinite number of processors).
 We can bound the expected running time of an algorithm on $\mathcal{P}$ processors by $\mathcal{W}/\mathcal{P} + O(\mathcal{S})$ using a randomized work-stealing scheduler~\cite{Blumofe1999}.